Insurance for photographers

 All professional photographers should consider getting the right insurance program to protect themselves from potential lawsuits against their business.

 We’ve insured more than 1,000 professionals.
 Some of our clients include:

 Each profession is unique, and coverage requirements may vary.
 Please speak with our brokers about customizing your policy to suit your specific business insurance needs.

 How much does it cost?

-The average cost of insurance for photographers starts around $650 for a CGL and PLI policy with a $1.5M combined coverage limit.
+The average cost of insurance for photographers starts at around $565 per year for a CGL and PLI policy with a $1.5M combined coverage limit.

 The exact cost of your policy may vary depending on several factors, such as:

 - Services Provided